mosi-arch/documents/safe-unique-random-number.md

 B. or position 11 (1+1=2) search for next 2 from the position 11, we founded number is position 15 (number 2)

-Now we can make our algorithm for searching and find the next random
+Now we can make our algorithm for searching and find the next random.

 ## Only thing you need to create more complex equation is:
-Shuffle some random, choose 1 of them by the basic pattern and reveal the unique one of them!\
+Shuffle some random, choose 1 of them by the basic pattern and reveal the unique one of them!

 **Example**:\
 We generate 3 positions of number 2, 6 & 4. then choose position 0 || 1 || 2 for these 3 positions and reveal the current position of that.